Our priority is to sustain the biodiversity and resilience of our wood and the wildlife it is home to, and preserve it for future generations.

 We are also available for small group family and team offsites, and as a filming location.

-Please contact us for details and dates.
+Contact us for details and dates.

 And thank you AdventureClinic for the excellent ongoing partnership.

-Deer management is a difficult decision.
 However, while work on other non-lethal methods such as deer fencing, we decided to follow the Forestry Commission's advice and reduce grazing pressure in our wood.
-This will allow natural regeneration to thrive, in turn supporting long term biodiversity and resilience.
+This will allow natural regeneration to thrive, in turn supporting long term biodiversity.

-The work is carried on professionally and accorind to Countryside Code an
+The work is carried on professionally.

 FOR YOUR SAFETY, STAY ON THE PUBLIC FOOTPATHS